badgeteam/mch2022-icestudio/README.md

 ![](https://github.com/FPGAwars/icestudio-wiki/raw/main/Readme/screenshot-03-icemem.png)

-And this is only some things.
-Do you want to try it?
-Start [here in our step by step getting starting guide](/starter-guide/README.md)

 ## This repository is under development and during the event,  you could find more examples and tutorials, maintain on touch!